Mulsch/FestundFlauschig/Weiteres/Fidi und Bumsi Playlist.md

 - 18.09.2016: Kings of Leon - Waste A Moment
 - 25.09.2016: Edward Sharpe & The Magnetic Zeros - 40 Day Dream
   - *Einer von Ollis Lieblingssongs*
+- 25.09.2016: The Notwist - Pick Up The Phone
 - 02.10.2016: Kristofer Aström, Hidden Truck - All Lovers Hell
-- 25.09.2016: The Notwist - Pick Up The Phone
+- 02.10.2016: The Hold Steady - One For The Cutters (**Fehlt auf der Playlist**)

 **Hinzugefügt von Gästen:**
 - 12.06.2016: Judge Dread - Bring back the Skins (Thees Uhlmann)